swedevswe/swedevswe/README.md

 ## About Me

 Hi!
-I'm Swetha ([@swedevswe](https://github.com/swedevswe)), a passionate software developer with a love for open-source development and data science.
+I'm Swe ([@swedevswe](https://github.com/swedevswe)), a passionate software developer with a love for open-source development and data science.
 I enjoy working on exciting projects and contributing to the open-source community.

 - 🌱 I’m currently learning advanced machine learning and Kubernetes.
 - 👯 I’m looking to collaborate on open-source projects and research papers.